October 16, 2015

 The answer is that neither character has the perfect outlook on risk.
 Risk management is certainly a practice that can and should bolster the confidence of your stakeholders, and in that way it acts as a counterbalance to cynicism and stress.
 Perhaps it’s best to sway slightly to the side of Tigger-using optimism to inspire proactive risk management, but being careful not to fall victim to a false sense of security or overly optimistic view of your preparation to address threats or seize opportunities.
 Maybe the best solution is to invite both Tiggers and Eeyores to join the risk management conversation at your nonprofit.

 To learn more about the Optimism Bias, watch cognitive neuroscientist Tali Sharot’s TED talk, which explains why our brains might be hardwired to look on the bright side.

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center, where she coordinates and supports consulting projects for a diverse array of clients.
-She welcomes your feedback or questions about this article at firstname.lastname@example.org or 703.777.3504.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.
+The Nonprofit Risk Management Center welcomes your feedback on this article at firstname.lastname@example.org or 703.777.3504.